-You'll learn about popular algorithms such as SIFT (Scale-Invariant Feature Transform) and SURF (Speeded-Up Robust Features), which are designed to identify and describe features robustly across various conditions.
+You'll learn about popular algorithms such as SIFT (Scale-Invariant Feature Transform) and SURF (Speeded-Up Robust Features), which are designed to identify and describe features strongly across various conditions.
 The chapter will also introduce you to Harris corner detection and Canny edge detection, focusing on their mathematical foundations and practical applications.

 © 2025 ApX Machine Learning